tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 ..  raw:: html
     :file: images/repl_subscribe_request.svg

-After an IPROTO_SUBSCRIBE request, the instance must process every request that could come through other masters.
+After a successful IPROTO_SUBSCRIBE request, the instance must process every request that could come from other masters.
-Every request between masters will have an additional pair in the vclock map.
+Each master's request includes a vclock pair corresponding to that master -- its instance ID and its LSN, independent from other masters.

 IPROTO_ID_FILTER (0x51)
 is an optional key used in the SUBSCRIBE request followed by an array